W. G. Price: Move to Australia

 A separate tender, for the framework of Australian timber, was published separately.

 When the council announced that an organist of international repute would be called on to open the new instrument, (Joseph Bonnett had been mentioned) at least one fellow musician sympathised with Price for this affront.

 A further insult was leveled at Price when a sub-committee argued that, despite being under contract, his salary should be halved.

 Price was require to retire, at age 65, on 1 February 1930, and preparations were made for appointment of his successor, who would be contracted for 12 months for £735 (700 guineas).
 He had his first experience of playing the new instrument in June 1929, and was delighted with its responsiveness.

 He gave the first recital to civic dignitaries and invited guests on 27 June, then a public performance to an audience of 2,500 on 3 July, with an almost identical programme, acclaimed as a triumph.

 Faced with compulsory retirement, Price received considerable support from the Sun newspaper and from fellow organists.

 In December 1929 he was invited to Dunedin, New Zealand to take charge of a new Hill and Son organ.
 Before leaving he gave a farewell concert on 23 January 1930 which was well attended by enthusiasts and well-wishers, and broadcast over 3UZ.
 His recital was augmented by solos from soprano Saffo Arnav (successively married to Jack Buchanan and William G. James) and the violinist Cecil Parkes, with accompanist May Roderick.
-The Town Hall was given over free of charge as a benefit to Dr Price.
+Use of the Town Hall was given free of charge as a benefit to Dr Price.